planetlabs/client/readme.md

     cd planet-client-js
     npm install

-Run the tests to ensure any changes meet the coding style and maintain the expected functionality:
+#### Running the tests

+The tests are run in a browser and in Node.
+You can run the linter and all tests once with the following:

     npm test

-During development, you can start a file watcher that runs the linter and tests with any file changes:
+To start a file watcher that runs the linter and tests with any file changes:

     npm start

+With the `npm start` task running, you can attach any number of browsers to the [test server](http://localhost:9876/).
+Every time you attach a new browser, tests run in all browsers.
+To debug any failing test, visit the test runner [debug page](http://localhost:9876/debug.html) and open your development console.

+#### Building the docs

+The project docs are generated from templates in the `doc` directory.
+The API docs are generated based on annotations in comments throughout the `api` modules.
+You can build the docs with the following task:

+    npm run doc

+If you are making frequent changes and want to rebuild the docs with each change, use the `npm run start-doc` task.
+You can view the doc output in the `build/doc` directory.

+#### Publishing a release

 Releases are published from the master branch.
 To cut a new minor release, do this:

     npm version minor && git push --tags origin master && npm publish

-The `postpublish` script will update [the docs](http://planetlabs.github.io/planet-client-js/).
+The `postpublish` script will update the hosted version of [the docs](http://planetlabs.github.io/planet-client-js/).

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]